Residual Diffusion Models for Variable-Rate Joint Source Channel Coding of MIMO CSI: Introduction

-While diffusion models have been studied extensively in image compression space, their potential for CSI compression remains comparatively underexplored.
+While diffusion models have been studied extensively in image compression, their potential for CSI compression remains underexplored.
 A notable advancement in this direction is the generative diffusion-based CSI compression framework proposed in~\cite{kim2025generative}, demonstrating significant improvements over traditional autoencoder-based methods for modeling complex channels.
 Building upon this promising foundation, our work aims to further enhance diffusion-based CSI compression in two key dimensions.
 First, we prioritize reconstruction fidelity by balancing output diversity, shifting the model's objective from generating novel samples towards maximizing reconstruction accuracy.
-Second, we utilize a nested representation learning approach to simultaneously capture multiple compression levels within a unified latent space, enabling dynamic and graceful adaptation of the compression rate in response to fluctuating bandwidth constraints.
+Second, we employ a nested representation learning approach to capture multiple compression levels within a unified latent space.
+By using continuous-valued latents with scalar quantization, our method naturally handles noisy transmission, as it maps directly to subcarriers with power constraints.
+This design enables dynamic and graceful adaptation of the compression rate in response to fluctuating bandwidth constraints.

 In this work, we propose a novel residual diffusion-based variable-rate CSI compression framework tailored for efficient compression of CSI matrices in massive MIMO systems.
 The proposed framework features an encoder leveraging a low-complexity convolutional neural network (CNN) architecture and a two-stage decoding process at the receiver.
 Specifically, the decoder comprises an initial CNN-based reconstruction stage followed by a U-Net-based diffusion refinement model, which iteratively enhances CSI reconstruction quality.
 The main contributions of this paper are summarized as follows: